DAT2Sem2018E/thin-web/README.md

 ```
 In the above example, some typical Restful webservice calls for Person are implemented.

-If by any chance form parameters are needed, one just add a parameter with the type Request.
+If by any chance form parameters are needed, just add a method parameter with the type Request.
 The Response object
 can be accessed the same way.

 ```java